9 Ways to Stop Sweating So Much

 1. Use a STRONG Antiperspirant

-Run-of-the-mill antiperspirants and “aluminum-free” deodorants are no match for profuse sweating.
+Run-of-the-mill antiperspirants and “aluminum-free” deodorants are no match for heavy sweating.
 Look for a strong, clinical strength antiperspirant to fend off embarrassing sweat.
+Learning how to stop sweating effectively starts with choosing the right products.

 The best antiperspirants will contain higher amounts of aluminum salt.
-Aluminum salts have been used to treat excessive sweat for almost a century.
+Aluminum salts have been used to treat excessive sweating for almost a century.

 Aluminum Chloride is one of the strongest active ingredients for sweat control.